-Now, between around 5pm to 11pm, I will get pings in excess of 250ms and speeds as low as 2MB/s.
+But now that we live in the age of Netflix, around 5pm to 11pm, I will get pings in excess of 250ms and speeds as low as 2MB/s.
 Not only is this a near unusable pace for most of my needs (streaming, swapping files to and from Dropbox, gaming online), but it’s also well below the speed I’d expect from a cable connection – with the speed booster pack – sold by my ISP.

 Does this situation sound familiar?

-How to test if your internet connection has congestion issues
+How to test if your Internet connection has congestion issues

 - Make sure your PC is connected directly to your modem via a cable – not connected via Wi-Fi or through a router, as this will leave your results open to debate.